 Stay in the Loop

 Experienced fCMOs understand the importance of regular reporting and accountability.
-They also view you as a valuable resource and are excited to share successes.
+They also view you as a valuable resource and are excited to share your successes.
 Because of this, they’re likely to set up communication channels and regular meetings without you having to request anything.
 Make yourself available as needed in these situations and read through reports as they come in so that you have a pulse on what’s happening.

 Learn More About Fractional CMO Services